practicingruby/practicing-ruby-paid/posts/v6/004-code-reuse.md

 end
 ```

-On the surface, this code looks fairly simple, and seems to work as expected:
+On the surface, this implementation looks fairly simple, and seems to work
+as expected:

 ```ruby
 square = Square.new(5)